 Collection groups games which contain not one, but a group of titles or activities.
 These can range from sports titles to arcade collections.

-Dance games have the player emulate dancing moves with the character by pushing a button combination or by capturing directly using a peripheral such as Kinect.
+Dance games have the player emulate dancing moves with the character by pushing a button combination or by capturing directly using a peripheral such as the PlayStation Camera.

 Dungeon Crawlers focus on the chase for better and better loot gained from exploring the environment and defeating enemies.
 Levelling your character and gaining skills is a means to increase your combat abilities and advance ever deeper into the world.

 For a full list of Dungeon Crawler games, check out the Best Dungeon Crawler Games page.

 Educational titles have an explicit underlying educational purpose.
 Their intention is to facilitate the learning of subjects and concepts.

 For a full list of Educational & Trivia games, check out the Best Educational & Trivia Games page.

 Fighting games feature combat, usually one-on-one, between equally matched characters.
 Each character has individual strengths and weaknesses and a unique set of moves for players to master.

 For a full list of Fighting games, check out the Best Fighting Games page.